SquadcastHub/squadcasthub.github.io/pages/mydoc/cronitor.md

 folder: mydoc
 ---

-[Cronitor](https://www.cronitor.io/) is a simple monitoring for every application that provides performance insights and uptime monitoring for cron jobs, websites, APIs and more.
+[Cronitor](https://www.cronitor.io/) is a simple monitoring tool for every application that provides performance insights and uptime monitoring for cron jobs, websites and APIs.

 Route detailed alerts from Cronitor to the right users in Squadcast.